Yacht-Labs/yacht-lit-sdk/README.md

 ```

 Please note that using IPFS to upload the code can sometimes fail.
 In this SDK implementation, we are only generating the IPFS hash for the code.
 The Lit Protocol Nodes also hash the Lit Action Code and generate an IPFS hash, so if you pass the original code into the sdk you don't actually need to upload the code to IPFS.
 We are exploring ways to make the IPFS upload function more robust, but until then we recommend only getting the hash of the code and passing the Javascript code string to the sdk.

+---

+**Bitcoin**

+Please refer to our Gitbook page for documentation regarding the Bitcoin capabilities of the SDK.